zaminalirustemov/AppStartupTime---Test/README.md

 - Hilt: Dependency injection framework used to inject dependencies in Android applications.

+- ProGuard & R8: We will optimize our Android application using optimization tools to reduce its size and enhance its performance.

 - Chucker: Monitors network traffic and aids in debugging your application.